 GCSE Courses on offer

-English, English Literature, Mathematics, Religious Studies, Physical Education, French, Geography, History (A & B), Graphics, Product Design, Food Technology, Art & Design, Textiles, Music, Drama, Dance, Spanish, Italian, German, Business Studies, Computing, Physics, Chemistry, Biology, Core & Additional science and for some students, FSWQ Additional Maths Advanced.
+English, English Literature, Mathematics, Religious Studies, Physical Education, French, Geography, History, Graphics, Product Design, Food Technology, Art & Design, Textiles, Music, Drama, Spanish, Italian, German, Business Studies, Computing, Physics, Chemistry, Biology and Combined Science.

 Vocational Courses (Cambridge National)